Thorium Hydride SDS

 Hazards

-Emergency overview: May cause skin irritation and dermatitis.
+Emergency Overview: This may cause skin irritation and dermatitis.

 Principle route of exposure: Skin.